Learning how to cycle a fish tank will undoubtedly be one of the most important things you can learn as an aquarist.

-Cycling a fish tank means creating a healthy and stable environment for your fish to live.
+Cycling a fish tank means creating a healthy and stable environment for your fish to live in.
 The cycling process is the means of establishing a colony of beneficial bacteria in your tank, which will break down ammonia and nitrites into less harmful substances.

-Fish require an ammonia and nitrite-free environment to grow, and without a complete cycle, your fish are susceptible to toxic ammonia and nitrite poisoning, which can be deadly.
+Fish require ammonia and nitrite-free environments to grow, and without a complete cycle, your fish are susceptible to toxic ammonia and nitrite poisoning, which can be deadly.

 It is safest to only add fish to a tank at the end of the cycling process, and you have confirmed that ammonia and nitrite are at safe levels and stable.

 Fish produce ammonia as part of their natural waste production.
 When too much ammonia builds up in the water, it becomes toxic to fish and can cause death.

 Ammonia is also produced when any organic matter breaks down in the tank, including uneaten food, plant debris, and fish waste.

 Nitrite is produced as a by-product of nitrifying bacteria.
 These beneficial bacteria convert ammonia into nitrites and then into nitrates through the nitrification process.